aws-amplify/docs/android/analytics.md

 implementation 'com.amplifyframework:aws-analytics-pinpoint:0.9.0'
 ```

-Sync the project with Maven and then ensure it built sucessfully.
+Sync the project with Maven and then ensure it built successfully.

 ## Initialize Amplify